The Way of the Eskimo

 The Way of the Eskimo is a lost 1911 American silent drama film that portrayed the Inuit or "Eskimo" culture of northeastern Canada along the coast of Labrador.
 Directed by William V. Mong and produced by Selig Polyscope Company, this "photoplay" was based on a love story written by Columbia Eneutseak, a young Inuk woman who was born in the United States in 1893, in the "Esquimaux Village" exhibition at the World's Columbian Exposition in Chicago.
 (Note: In period media and in official records, the spelling of “Eneutseak" often varies, cited instead as Enutseak, Enuteseak, Eustinuck, and Enutisak.
 According to the referenced 2014 article by Kenn Harper, Columbia's mother around 1905 adopted the Inuit surname Eneutseak, which in English means "good person".)
 She, fellow Inuk performer Zacharias Zad, and William Mong costarred in the film with a supporting cast that included members of Columbia's immediate family and other Inuit players.
 While this production was promoted in 1911 as being filmed on location in northern Canada, it was actually shot that year at the snow-covered port town of Escanaba, Michigan, along a frozen stretch of shoreline of Little Bay de Noc, which connects to Lake Michigan.

-No copies of the motion picture are listed among the holdings of major film repositories in the United States, Canada, the United Kingdom, or in the European Union.
+No copies of the motion picture are listed among the holdings of major film repositories in the United States, Canada, the United Kingdom, or the European Union.
 It is therefore currently classified as lost.